deletedcu/angular-demo/lectures/day-3/angular-universal.md

 Look familiar?

-Besides the code you're used to from a typical node `server.js` file, this file also includes the rendering factory and rules for rendering these HTML views and serving them to the front end.
+Besides the code you're used to from a typical Node `server.js` file, this file also includes the rendering factory and rules for rendering these HTML views and serving them to the front end.

 6) Next, we'll ignore `server.ts` in our `tsconfig.app.json` file: